vtex/ux-writing/docs/first-steps/process.md

 ## Who

+UX writing is a collaborative craft in its essence.

+In VTEX, we have different teams who collaborate to create the words on our experience.
+People from  Localization, Design, Product and Education teams take part in the UX Writing process.

-UX writing is a collaborative area in its essence.
-A shared responsibility means we understand the challenge together, co-create the resources needed, and scale the access so we have agile processes.
+We might have different tools to accomplish our goals, but at the end of the day, we want the same thing: to facilitate an intuitive experience for VTEX customers.
+A shared responsibility means we tackle the challenge together, co-create the resources needed, and scale the access so we have agile processes.

-In VTEX, we have
+In VTEX, we build for community.
+This UX Writing styleguide is the resource  everyone involved in writing for UX can count on, to create precise copy, alligned with our tone and voice, following best practices.